time-series-machine-learning/tsml-eval/results/README.md

-We cannot guarantee that the results here are the same as those you will obtain by running experiments using tsml-eval, as they have come from different sources, and the method of resampling for datasets may differ.
+We cannot guarantee that the results here are the same as those you will obtain by running experiments using tsml-eval, as they have come from different sources, and the method of resampling for datasets may differ (we aim to mitigate this over time by updating results, but can never guarantee it).

 Generally, all the results here use archive datasets from the UCR/UEA time series classification repository or the Monash/UEA/UCR time series extrinsic regression